-Alexandre Tannous is a musician, educator, composer, and ethnomusicologist.
+Alexandre Tannous is an ethnomusicologist, sound therapist and sound researcher.
 He is also the Principal Founder of ResonantMind Collective.
 He holds a Bachelor of Music with a double major in Music Theory and Composition, and a Master of Arts degree in Music Education from Columbia University Teachers College.
 As a recipient of the Mellon Fellowship he also earned a Master of Arts and a Master of Philosophy degrees in Ethnomusicology from Columbia University where he was enrolled in the Ph.D. program.
 He has taught various music courses at the same institution.
 The works of Alexandre Tannous are frequently performed in the United States, Europe, and in Asia.
 The World Première performance of his orchestral composition “Métamorphose” under his baton at Carnegie Hall in 1995 received a standing ovation.
-As a film composer he composed two film-scores: The Seventh Dog (2005), and Jim (2009) www.jimthefilm.com.
+As a film composer he composed two film-scores: The Seventh Dog (2005), and Jim (2009).

 As a musician, he has performed a variety of musical styles including classical, jazz, rock, and non-Western music on various instruments.
 Alexandre is also active as an ethnomusicologist.
-He has conducted fieldwork for 21 years in over 40 countries around the world.
+He has conducted fieldwork for 22 years in over 40 countries around the world.
 His ethnomusicological research investigates issues of acculturation, community, musical identity in an urban setting, and the concepts of talent, charisma, and leadership in music.
-He is a sought-after ethnomusicologist/composer consultant on projects in recording studios helping creating awareness in amalgamating various musical cultures.
+He is a sought-after ethnomusicologist/composer consultant on projects in recording studios, helping create awareness in amalgamating various musical cultures.

 The material he transmits about sound is based on thorough research over many years: observations he made during his fieldwork, scientific studies, personal experiences, and data collected from thousands of people he has worked with doing sound therapy.
 This has led him to a deeper understanding of how sound reveals and unlocks hidden powers we have within us to promote profound inner changes and healing.